 Challenges in the coal mining industry have led to significant consolidation activity.
-We own significant interests in all four of Foresight Energy's mining operations, which accounted for approximately 23% of our total revenues in 2019.
-We also own significant interests in several of Contura Energy's mining operations, which accounted for approximately 16% of our total revenues in 2019.
-Certain other lessees have made acquisitions over the past few years resulting in their having an increased interest in our coal reserves.
+We own significant interests in all of Foresight's mining operations, which accounted for approximately 17% of our total revenues in 2021.
+We also own significant interests in several of Alpha's mining operations, which accounted for approximately 23% of our total revenues in 2021.
+Certain other lessees have made acquisitions over the past few years resulting in their having an increased interest in our coal.
 Any interruption in these lessees' ability to make royalty payments to us could have a disproportionate material adverse effect on our business and results of operations.